sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 quite exhausting to try to remember what all the different things are.
 This has the very nasty side effect that a lot of people get frustrated when trying to learn *all* the tools, so instead they decide not to do *any* model checking.
-Thit is a bit of a worry!
+This is a bit of a worry!

 In this section I describe several different things you can do to check that your regression model is doing what it is supposed to.
 It does not